Clarkinia/queer-auntie-adventure/_posts/2019-01-31-School-Crisis.md

 Like regular public schools, charter schools are tuition-free public schools that receive public funds based on enrollment and attendance.
 The only difference is in the charter, or contract, that spells out the way they operate based on a unique vision and alternative approach to educational success.

 The problem is that the financial industry found a way to prey on this unique arrangement.
 The private charter industry pays off school board members in their hunt for student enrollment money.
 When this happens, the school board board no longer acts as an impartial servant for student academic success.
 The board becomes a puppet for a strategic takeover by increasing school closures without consideration for its traumatizing impact on underserved and poc children.
+The objective of the "district portfolio" blueprint is to privatize education by converting all public schools into investment portfolio products.

 <a href="https://www.financial-planning.com/list/aibnb-charter-schools-unusual-real-estate-strategies"><img src="https://www.queerauntie.com/assets/img/cash.jpg"></a>